Universal sequences for the order-automorphisms of the rationals: Abstract

 In this paper, we consider the group $\autq$ of order-automorphisms of the rational numbers, proving a result analogous to a theorem of Galvin's for the symmetric group.
 In an announcement, Kh\'elif states that every countable subset of $\autq$ is contained in an $N$-generated subgroup of $\autq$ for some fixed $N\in\N$.
 We show that the least such $N$ is $2$.
 Moreover, for every countable subset of $\autq$, we show that every element can be given as a prescribed product of two generators without using their inverses.
 More precisely, suppose that $a$ and $b$ freely generate the free semigroup $\{a,b\}^+$ consisting of the non-empty words over $a$ and $b$.
 Then we show that there exists a sequence of words $w_1, w_2,\ldots$ over $\{a,b\}$ such that for every sequence $f_1, f_2, \ldots\in \autq$ there is a homomorphism $\phi:\{a,b\}^{+}\to \autq$ where $(w_i)\phi=f_i$ for every $i$.

-The main theorem in this paper provides an alternative proof of a result of Droste and Holland showing that the strong cofinality of $\autq$ is uncountable, or equivalently that $\autq$ has uncountable cofinality and Bergman's property.
+As a corollary to the main theorem in this paper, we obtain a result of Droste and Holland showing that the strong cofinality of $\autq$ is uncountable, or equivalently that $\autq$ has uncountable cofinality and Bergman's property.